What I do

 Society is increasingly governed by technological systems, finance included.
 These systems provide ways to spread democratic ideals of equitability and enlightenment, or they can serve to hide those responsible for social inequities and indignities.

-I break down complex technological systems into their smallest parts to demonstrate the ways actual humans- people like you and me- dictate the way these systems work, how they are used, and who in society wins and loses.
-I do this to empower others- students, policymakers, technologists, and the public- by providing them with understanding, ideas and logic tools they need to overcome coercion rooted in complexity.
+I break down technological systems into their smallest parts to demonstrate the ways actual humans- people like you and me- dictate the way these systems work, how they are used, and who in society wins and loses.
+I do this to empower others- students, policymakers, technologists, and the public- by providing them with understanding, ideas and logic tools they need to overcome coercion through complexity.